cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

-In many situations, the measurement collector is only interested in aggregate statistics, e.g., which portions of an application are most used or what fraction of people have exprienced a given disease.
-Thus systems that provide aggregregate statistics while protecting individual measurements can deliver the value of the measurements while protecting users' privacy.
+In many situations, the measurement collector is only interested in aggregate statistics, e.g., which portions of an application are most used or what fraction of people have experienced a given disease.
+Thus systems that provide aggregate statistics while protecting individual measurements can deliver the value of the measurements while protecting users' privacy.

-Most prior approaches to this problem fall under the rubric of "differential privacy" [Vad16].
-Roughly speaking, these techniques work by adding random noise individual measurements in such a way that the overall effect of the noise on aggregate statistics is predictable.
-Thus the noise can be removed from the aggregated measurements to get a good approximation of the actual aggregate statistics.
-[CP: This is a pretty good description of systems like RAPPOR, but I think it would be useful to speak about DP more broadly.
-Roughly speaking, differentially private data aggregation systems guarantee that the degree to which an individual user influences the aggregate output is small.]
+Most prior approaches to this problem fall under the rubric of "differential privacy (DP)" [Dwo06].
+Roughly speaking, a data aggregation system that is differentially private ensures that the degree to which any individual measurement influences the value of the aggregated output can be controlled.

-In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocol between a client, one or more aggregators, and a measurement collector that provide the following properties:

-* Accuracy: The collector learns exact aggregate statistics about the measurements submitted by clients.
-[CP: Another way to separate VDAFs from DP systems is that we don't have to enforce a privacy budget.]

-* Privacy: The individual measurements submitted by clients are not revealed to any of the other participants.

-* Correctness: The aggregators can verify that the individual submitted measurements meet certain correctness criteria.

-In place of the statistical privacy guarantees of earlier approaches, the privacy properties of VDAFs are based on non-collusion among aggregators.
+For example, in systems like RAPPOR [EPK14], each user samples noise from a well-known distribution and adds it to their input before submitting to the aggregation server.
+The aggregation server then adds up the noisy inputs, and because it knows the distribution of the noise, it can accurately estimate the true output from the sum, and with reasonable precision.

+Systems like RAPPOR are practical and provide a useful privacy property.
+On its own, however, DP falls short of the strongest privacy property one could hope for.
+Specifically, depending on the "amount" of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
+Indeed, the amount of noise needs to be carefully controlled, since the more noise that is added to inputs, the less reliable will be the estimate of the output.
+Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.

+The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation: No participant in the protocol should learn anything about an individual input beyond what it can deduce from the final output.
-And because VDAFs deal with individual measurements that are secret-shared, but not combined with noise, they produce exactly the same outputs as one would obtain computing on raw measurements.
-The cost of these benefits is the need for multiple parties to participate in the protocol, and the need to assure that these parties do not collude to undermine the protocol's privacy guarantees.
+In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal by distributing trust among a number of non-colluding aggregation servers.
+Privacy is achieved so long as one of the servers executes the protocol honestly.
+At the same time, VDAFs are "verifiable" in the sense that malformed inputs that would otherwise garble the output of the computation can be detected and removed from the set of inputs.
+The cost of these benefits is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.

-Some examples of VDAFs from the literature:

-* Prio [CGB17] defines the composition of a linear secret sharing scheme and an affine-aggregatable encoding of a statistic.

-* A special case of zero-knowledge proofs over distributed data [BBDGGI19] in which the client speaks once.

-* The composition of an incremental distributed point function and the secure-sketching protocol for subset histograms defined in [BBDGGI21].

-* Prio+ [AGJOP21] has the client upload XOR shares and then has the servers convert them to additive shares over a number of rounds.

-The remainder of this document is structured as follows:

-* {{daf}} defines Distributed Aggregation Functions (DAFs), which distribute the computation of an aggregation function among a set of aggregators in order to keep the inputs private.

-* {{vdaf}} defines Verifiable Distributed Aggregation Functions (VDAFs), an extension of DAFs that additionally allow the aggregators to detect malformed inputs.
+The VDAF abstraction, presented in {{vdaf}}, is based on a variety of multi-party protocols for privacy-preserving measurement that have been proposed in the literature in recent years.
+These protocols vary in their operational and security considerations in (often) subtle ways.
+Thus the primary goal of this document is to specify these considerations and provide a unified abstraction that gives cryptographers design criteria for new constructions.
+This document's considerations are derived from the concurrent effort to standardize a protocol for privacy-preserving measurement in [PPM].

+This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.

+* Prio [CGB17] is a scheme proposed by Corrigan-Gibbs and Boneh in 2017 that allows for the privacy-preserving computation of a variety aggregate statistics.
+Each input is split into a sequence of additive input shares and distributed among the aggregation servers.
+Each server then adds up its inputs shares locally.
+Finally, the output is obtained by combining locally aggregated shares.
+Prio also specifies a multi-party computation for verifying the validity of the input shares, where validity is defined by an arithmetic circuit.

-* {{prio3}} specifies a VDAF suitable for the use cases of the original Prio system [CGB17].
+  In {{prio3}} we describe `prio3`, a VDAF that permits the same uses cases as the original Prio protocol, but which is based on cryptographic techniques introduced later in [BBCGGI19] that result in significant performance gains.

-* {{hits}} specifies a VDAF for an "Incremental Distributed Point Function (IDPF)" for which the aggregators verify the output at each level of the tree.
-  This corresponds to the protocol for the subset-histogram problem described by [BBCGGI21].

-* {{coins}} defines a procedure for negotiating shared randomness used by the verifiers.
+* More recently, Boneh et al. [BBCGGI21] described a protocol for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
+Each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
+The core primitive used in their protocol is a generalization of a Distributed Point Function (DPF) [GI14] that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
+As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's input.
+The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's input.

+  In {{hits}} we describe a VDAF called `hits` that captures this functionality.

+The remainder of this document is structured as follows. {{overview}} gives a brief overview of VDAFs and the environment in which they are expected to run;
+{{vdaf}} specifies the syntax for VDAFs; {{prio3}} describes `prio3`; {{hits}}
+describes `hits`; and {{security}} enumerates the security considerations for VDAFs.

 # Conventions and Definitions